INTERESTING FACTS ABOUT MERCURY !!!

 Mercury during the day is scorching hot, when temperatures are four or five times greater then the hottest places on Earth.
-But because it has a very thin atmosphere, it is not able to hold any heat from the Sun, so at night time Mercury plunges into a deep freeze.
+However, owing to the fact it has a very thin atmosphere, it is not able to hold any heat from the Sun, so at night time Mercury plunges into a deep freeze.

 Even though Mercury is closer to the Sun, Venus is actually hotter, because it has a thick atmosphere which traps the heat and keeps the planet nice and hot.
 This is called the greenhouse effect.

-Mercury is the second densest planet, after Earth.
-This is because it is composed mainly of heavy metals and rock.
+Mercury is the second densest planet after Earth.
+This is due to the fact it is composed mainly of heavy metals and rock.
 (Dense means closely compacted).

 All planets names were given by the Romans who knew of seven bright objects in the sky: the Sun, the Moon, and the five brightest planets.
 They named them after their most important Gods.